98tarunkumar/foo-rum/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👤 Author

-Built as part of a frontend assessment project.

 ## 🙏 Acknowledgments

 - [Vite](https://vitejs.dev/) for the amazing build tool